Roamtech-Solutions/infrastructure/docs/service-group/mysql.md

 ### `mysql` Client Connection

+You will need another SSH connection to the jump box, because the SQL proxy will be running in the first connection.
+Open another SSH connection to be able to connect to the database through the proxy.

 The `mysql` CLI client is installed on the cluster jump box and can be used to make the connection via the CloudSQL proxy, provide the `root` user password when prompted: